Quantum sensing with tunable superconducting qubits: optimization and speed-up: Coherence of the sensor

-{\it Charge noise and quasiparticle tunneling.} Due to the exponential decrease in the charge dispersion of the transmon device with $\sqrt{E_J/E_C}$~\cite{Koch_2007}, the energy spectrum of the device is internally immune to the {\it charge noise} and {\it quasiparticle tunneling}.
+The exponential decrease in the charge dispersion of the transmon device with $\sqrt{E_J/E_C}$~\cite{Koch_2007} sets the energy spectrum of the device internally immune to the {\it charge noise} and {\it quasiparticle tunneling}.
 The dephasing caused by these mechanisms can be completely neglected.